|

 Tintown where they meet even more eccentric

 characters, and hear a singing chicken.
-They receive
+They

-avocado computer.
-The following day, Rat's butler
+discover a giant avocado computer.
+The following

-and Sacker both disappear, and they confront
+day, Rat's butler and Sacker both disappear, and

-Nussbaum and his kidnapped orangutan in the movie
+they confront Nussbaum and his kidnapped orangutan

-theatre at the Sausage Center Building.
+in the movie theatre at the Sausage Center

 |